lalalaring/nvFX/README.md

 ## Comments on the code

 I tried to keep the code as simple as possible.
 It is difficult to stick to that because new features always added-up yet another set of code that made it more complicated than I expected.
 However, I tried on purpose to not get into crazy optimizations, so that it is still fine to step into the source code without getting too much lost.
-In other words, I didn't design so much the inside of nvFx.
-I figured-out that it could be done by whoever wants to adopt the concept of nvFx or done as another step in another branch.
+In other words, I didn't design so much the inside of nvFx and left some code non-optimized for the benefit of keeping it readable (example: iteration through pass-states).
+I figured-out that better optimizations could be done by whoever wants to adopt the concept of nvFx; or could be done as another step or in another branch...

-I decided to use the idea of Abstract classes as the API entry points.
+I am using the idea of Abstract classes as the API entry points.
 But I didn't push so far this sort of abstraction, to avoid *over-engineering* the whole project.
 So, the project is really C++ centric and thus can't be used from pure C project.

 I am also aware that any Bison/Flex experts will have 'something to say' about the actual grammar...
 I have identified lots of things to fix and clean and will do it as soon as I have time.
 For now, this is working and at least is a good enough implementation.